Key Takeaways

 Global X Equal Weight Canadian Oil & Gas Index ETF (NRGY)

-Global X Equal Weight Canadian Utilities Index ETF (UTIL)
+Global X Equal Weight Canadian Telecommunications Index ETF (RING)

 Global X High Interest Savings ETF (CASH)